sp-squared/Turkic-Languages-Audio-to-Text-Transcription/README.md

 ## 📖 Background & Motivation

-Whisper's open-endedness allowed me to very quickly prototype an ASR to Kazakh text pipeline with the intention of improving language detection among Bashkir (Башҡорт), Kazakh, and Kyrgyz.
+Whisper's broad multilingual training allowed me to very quickly prototype an ASR to Kazakh text pipeline with the intention of improving language detection among Bashkir (Башҡорт), Kazakh, and Kyrgyz.
 I was able to get my local setup using Whisper ASR to replicate similar sentence[s] seen on NoteGPT.
+While Whisper itself is not open-ended (it has a fixed objective), it could enable open-ended human-machine collaboration.

 ## 📸 Screenshots